CIBC-Internal/python/Doc/library/optparse.rst

    Set the usage string according to the rules described above for the ``usage`` constructor keyword argument.
-Passing ``None`` sets the default usage string; use :data:`optparse.SUPPRESS_USAGE` to suppress a usage message.
+Passing ``None`` sets the default usage string; use :const:`optparse.SUPPRESS_USAGE` to suppress a usage message.

 .. method:: OptionParser.print_usage(file=None)